devops329/devops/instruction/playwright/playwright.md

 ### Expect

 The expect method provides the validation that your assertions are correct.
-Playwright provides a large number of assertions.
+Playwright provides many assertions.

 | Assertion                         | Description                       |
 | --------------------------------- | --------------------------------- |